Sell a House With Title Problems in Florida

 Estate and Probate Problems

 A deceased owner is still on the deed.
 This happens when someone dies without a will and no one opens probate, or when probate was opened but the deed was never transferred to the heirs.
-In Florida, you can't sell property that's still in a deceased person's name without going through probate or using a summary administration (for estates valued under $75,000).
-We see this on properties that have been sitting vacant for years because the family couldn't figure out the legal steps or couldn't afford the attorney.
+In Florida, a title company often needs probate, summary administration, trust documents, survivorship language, or another valid authority path before a sale can close.
+We see this on properties that have been sitting vacant for years because the family could not figure out the legal steps or could not afford the attorney.

 Forged Deeds and Unknown Heirs